Mastering the 5.5.1 Looping Unit Test: A practical guide

 Parameterized Tests: Frameworks like

-in Python allow for parameterized tests, making it easier to run the same test with different input values.
-This simplifies the creation of multiple test cases with varying inputs. -
+pytestin Python allow for parameterized tests, making it easier to run the same test with different input values.
+This simplifies the creation of multiple test cases with varying inputs Easy to understand, harder to ignore.. -

 Data-Driven Testing: Data-driven testing uses external data sources (like CSV files or spreadsheets) to provide test inputs.
 This is especially beneficial when you have a large number of test cases with different input combinations.